PhscZ/PhscZ/README.md

 <br>
 I have learned or done something with the following languages:<br>
 C, C++, C#, Rust, Java, PHP, Python (Pytorch, Pandas, Matplotlib, Scikit-learn, Tensorflow, Flask, Django), JavaScript/TypeScript (React, Node.js), Visual Basic, Lua and ActionScript.<br>
-I also have worked with HTML, CSS, Apache, NGINX, multiple Linux systems (including Kali Linux), Cheat Engine, Unity, Godot, Android Studio and much more.<br>
+I also have worked with HTML, CSS, Apache, NGINX, multiple Linux systems (mostly BlackArch Linux), Unity, Godot, Android Studio and much more.<br>
 I also have worked with MySQL, SQLite, PostgreSQL and MongoDB.